First-Time Buyer's Guide to Multiplex Homes in Vancouver

 What's the minimum down payment for a multiplex?

-The breakdown: 5% on the first $500K, plus 10% on the portion between $500K and $1.5M.
-On a $1.4M fourplex, that works out to $25,000 (5% of $500K) plus $90,000 (10% of $900K) = $115,000.
-CMHC insurance adds a premium of 4% on the insured amount ($51,400 on a $1,285,000 insured mortgage), which gets added to the mortgage balance.
-Even with the insurance premium, the lower down payment lets buyers get in sooner and start benefiting from rental income and appreciation.
+CMHC treats the two purchases differently.
+Buying one strata-titled unit inside a multiplex counts as a single home, so the standard tiers apply: 5% on the first $500K plus 10% on the portion between $500K and $1.5M.
+On a $1.4M unit that is $115,000.
+Buying the whole building with 3 or 4 units requires 10% of the full price, so a $1.4M fourplex needs $140,000 down.
+CMHC insurance adds a premium to the mortgage balance: 3.10% at 10% down (about $39,000 on a $1,260,000 mortgage), or 4% if your down payment is under 10%.
+Even with the premium, the lower down payment lets buyers get in sooner and start benefiting from rental income and appreciation.
 For purchases over $1.5M, you need 20% down and no CMHC insurance is available.
 This is why most first-time multiplex buyers target properties under the $1.5M threshold.

 How does rental income help me qualify for a mortgage?